 Variation in Si/Al ratio.
-All data thus far have focused on a fixed Si/Al ratio with variations in the Al distribution.
-We applied our MLFF strategy to probe how changes to the Si/Al ratio can affect the nucleation of water clusters.
+We then changed the Si/Al ratio to interrogate how Al density affects water cluster nucleation.
 We chose a single Al distribution (2H-AFI-2) and then expanded the simulation box by doubling its size along the AFI center pore.
-Figure 6a-b illustrates the water density distribution heat map along the zeolite AFI center cage which corresponds to the [010] plane.
-Here, Figure 6a illustrates the saturation loading of water at Si/Al 11 and subplot b illustrates the saturation loading of water at Si/Al 23.
+Figure 7a-b illustrates the water density distribution heat map along the zeolite AFI center cage which corresponds to the [010] plane.
+Here, Figure 7a illustrates the saturation loading of water at Si/Al 11 and subplot b illustrates the saturation loading of water at Si/Al 23.
 A Si/Al 11 corresponds to four aluminum atoms per supercell and Si/Al 23 corresponds to two aluminum atoms per supercell.
 We observed that Si/Al 23 exhibits a higher degree of clustering around the aluminum sites than the Si/Al 11 configuration which has water molecules adsorbed near both sets of Al sites marked in blue circles.
-To quantify the water structure around these acid sites, we calculated RDFs which are shown in Figure 6c.
+To quantify the water structure around these acid sites, we calculated RDFs which are shown in Figure 7c.
 Both Si/Al 11 and Si/Al 23 RDFs exhibited a similar position for the first peak, indicating a consistent average distance between the first coordination shell of water molecules around acid sites.
-Si/Al 11 has a sharper RDF beyond the first peak as compared to Si/Al 23.
+Si/Al 11 has a sharper RDF beyond the first peak as compared to Si/Al 23 which suggests that Si/Al 11 produces a more structured water environment than Si/Al 23.
+Si/Al 23 exhibited broader RDF peaks which indicate that intraporous water is more evenly distributed along the center pore in comparison.
+At higher Si/Al ratio we observed clustering around acid sites, but more disordered liquid-like water fills the siliceous intraporous region.